North Korea renews threat of nuclear test

 "We would not rule out a new form of nuclear test for bolstering up our nuclear deterrence," it said in March.

-The impoverished state under young leader Kim Jong Un has channeled resources into building a nuclear arsenal and is believed to be working to miniaturize a warhead to mount on its long-range missiles to try to strike the mainland United States.
+The impoverished state under young leader Kim Jong Un has channelled resources into building a nuclear arsenal and is believed to be working to miniaturise a warhead to mount on its long-range missiles to try to strike the mainland United States.

 But general consensus among experts and officials is that it is some time away from perfecting the technology.